Francescolis/Xpandables.Net/System.Entities.Data/README.md

 ## 📋 Overview

-`System.Entities.Data` provides a complete Entity Framework Core implementation of the repository and unit of work patterns.
+`Xpandables.Entities.Data` provides a complete Entity Framework Core implementation of the repository and unit of work patterns.
 The library includes `DataContext` with automatic entity lifecycle tracking (`CreatedOn`, `UpdatedOn`, `DeletedOn`), `Repository` for CRUD operations, `UnitOfWork` for transaction management, and `EntityUpdater` for efficient bulk updates using EF Core 10's `ExecuteUpdate` API.

 Built for .NET 10 with C# 14 extension members, this package simplifies data access while maintaining full control over database operations.